PhilGrayson/chrome-csp-disable/README.md

-Disable Content-Security-Policy (CSP) in Chromium browsers for web application testing.
+Disable Content-Security-Policy (CSP) headers.
+This is an aid to building good policies, especially on pages that load lots of third-party resources.

 * [Install for Chrome](https://chrome.google.com/webstore/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden)
 * [Install for Edge](https://microsoftedge.microsoft.com/addons/detail/disable-contentsecurity/ecmfamimnofkleckfamjbphegacljmbp)